sibiravichandran/Twitter_Scraper/README.md

 # Data_Science_Portfolio

+## Twitter Scraping Project

-In this Portfolio you can find a Capstone_Project.py
+In this Portfolio you can find the code for the Twitter Scraping Project as Capstone_Project.py

-Capstone_Project.py
+#####Capstone_Project.py

-:star: Project Title: Twitter Scraping
+:star: Project Title: Twitter Scraping 

 :star: Skills take away From This Project : Python scripting, Data Collection,MongoDB, Streamlit

-Domain : Social Media
+:star: Domain : Social Media

 Intro:
   Today, data is scattered everywhere in the world.